ivan7237d/1log/packages/function/.github/README.md

 # @1log/function

-Logs arguments, returned value and errors for a regular or async function.
+Log arguments, returned value and errors for a regular or async function.

 ## Installation